Optimal Placement of Virtual Inertia in Power Grids: Problem Formulation

 \subsection{System model}

 Consider a power network modeled by a graph with nodes (buses) $\mathcal{V} =\{1, \dots, n\}$ and edges (transmission lines) $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$.
-We consider a small-signal version of a network-reduced power system model \cite{PWS-MAP:98,PK:94}, where passive loads are eliminated via Kron reduction \cite{FD-FB:11d}, and the network is reduced to the sources $i \in \{1, $\dots$, n \}$ with dynamics
+We consider a small-signal version of a network-reduced power system model \cite{PWS-MAP:98,PK:94}, where passive loads are eliminated via Kron reduction \cite{FD-FB:11d}, and the network is reduced to active buses $i$ with linearized dynamics

 where ${p_{\text{in}, i}}$ and ${p_{e,i}}$ refer to the power input and electrical power output, respectively.
-If bus $i$ is a synchronous machine, then \eqref{eq:basic} describes the electromechanical swing dynamics for the generator rotor angle $\theta_{i}$ \cite{PWS-MAP:98,PK:94}, $m_{i}>0$ is the generator's rotational inertia, and $d_{i}>0$ accounts for frequency damping or {\tr primary} speed droop control (neglecting ramping limits).
-If bus~$i$ connects to a renewable or battery source interfaced with a power electronics inverter operated in grid-forming mode \cite{QCZ-TH:13,JS-DZ-RO-AS-TS-JR:15}, then $\theta_{i}$ is the voltage phase angle, $d_{i}>0$ is the droop control coefficient, and $m_{i}>0$ accounts for power measurement time constant \cite{JS-DG-JR-TS:13}{\tr, a control gain \cite{IAH-EMF:08},} or arises from virtual inertia emulation through a dedicated controlled device~\cite{SN-SD-MCC:13,HB-TI-YM:14,SD-JA:13}.
-Finally, the dynamics \eqref{eq:basic} may also arise from frequency-dependent or actively controlled frequency-responsive loads~\cite{PK:94}. {\tr In general, each bus $i$ will host an ensemble of these devices, and the quantities $m_i$ and $d_i$ are lumped parametrizations of their aggregate behavior.}
+If bus $i$ is a synchronous machine, then \eqref{eq:basic} describes the electromechanical swing dynamics for the generator rotor angle $\theta_{i}$ \cite{PWS-MAP:98,PK:94}, $m_{i}>0$ is the generator's rotational inertia, and $d_{i}>0$ accounts for frequency damping or primary speed droop control (neglecting ramping limits).
+If bus~$i$ connects to a renewable or battery source interfaced with a power electronics inverter operated in grid-forming mode \cite{QCZ-TH:13,JS-DZ-RO-AS-TS-JR:15}, then $\theta_{i}$ is the voltage phase angle, $d_{i}>0$ is the droop control coefficient, and $m_{i}>0$ accounts for power measurement time constant \cite{JS-DG-JR-TS:13}, a control gain \cite{IAH-EMF:08}, or arises from virtual inertia emulation through a dedicated controlled device~\cite{SN-SD-MCC:13,HB-TI-YM:14,SD-JA:13}.
+Finally, the dynamics \eqref{eq:basic} may also arise from frequency-dependent or actively controlled frequency-responsive loads~\cite{PK:94}.
+In general, each bus $i$ will host an ensemble of these devices, and the quantities $m_i$ and $d_i$ are lumped parametrizations of their aggregate behavior.